Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Introduction

 Numerical simulations indicate that non-linear clumping enhances the global 21-cm absorption signal in the late Dark Ages \citep{Ahn2006, Shapiro2006} and, with saturated Lyman-$\alpha$ coupling assumed, diminishes it during Cosmic Dawn \citep{Xu2018, Xu2021}.
 However, these simulations, limited to box sizes of 0.7~Mpc \citep{Ahn2006, Shapiro2006} or 8 $h^{-1}$ Mpc \citep{Xu2021}, neglected large-scale density fluctuations as well as the effects of the baryon - dark-matter streaming velocity \citep{tseliakhovich10}.
 This streaming velocity affects the formation of the first galaxies in a non-uniform manner by delaying the growth of baryonic clumps, which can introduce 21-cm fluctuations at $\sim$100 Mpc scales during Cosmic Dawn \citep[e.g.,][]{visbal12,2019PhRvD.100f3538M}.
 This should similarly affect all nonlinear density clumps.
 Analytical models suggest that the streaming velocity induces large-scale 21-cm fluctuations during the Dark Ages \citep{2014alihamoud}, while numerical simulations with saturated coupling found a similar effect during the EoR \citep{Cain2020}.
 However, both of these predicted effects are quite small, and well below upcoming observational capabilities.

 Recently \citep{Park} we combined hydrodynamical simulations with a large-scale grid in order to precisely calculate the effect of nonlinear structure formation on the global (sky-averaged) 21-cm radio intensity.
 We showed that clumping effects are significant enough to be detectable in the global signal.
 This can in principle be detected cleanly and unambiguously during the Dark Ages, but that weak signal (with a maximum amplitude of half a milli-Kelvin at $z=27$) requires an array of global signal antennae.
 During Cosmic Dawn, when stellar radiation boosts the signal, clumping can change the signal by as much as 15~mK at $z=20$, and a single global antenna suffices for detection, but the clumping effect must then be modeled and separated from the effect of the stars.
 The clumping effect offers a unique window into the strength of primordial density fluctuations on small scales (corresponding to the mass scale of the smallest dwarf galaxies), enhancing our ability to constrain the nature of dark matter as well as non-standard cosmological models.
 The ability to use observations at early cosmic times, before the complexities of non-linear astrophysics had time to substantially modify the Universe, is a further advantage.
+The direct clumping effect arises from the non-linear, filamentary cosmic web, and not primarily from virialized objects.
+An indirect effect arises from the Ly$\alpha$ coupling, which depends on the star formation rate in the first galaxies embedded in the cosmic web, and has been suggested as a way to constrain small-scale matter clumping \citep{2020PhRvD.101f3526M}, albeit with large uncertainties due to our limited understanding of the astrophysics of star formation and stellar feedback.

-In this work, we predict for the first time a significant, potentially observable effect of non-linear structure formation on the 21-cm power spectrum, during the Dark Ages and Cosmic Dawn.
+In this work, we predict for the first time a significant, potentially observable effect of the non-linear cosmic web of intergalactic hydrogen on the 21-cm power spectrum, during the Dark Ages and Cosmic Dawn.
 Our multifaceted approach of combining small-scale hydrodynamical simulations with a large-scale semi-numerical grid allows us to bridge the enormous range of scales involved.
 Our goal is to elucidate how small-scale clumping, modulated by large-scale density and velocity fluctuations, influences the spatial variations of the 21-cm signal and can potentially be used to constrain the properties of dark matter.